Find a course

 Maximise your employment opportunities with the ultimate air diving career package.
 This course gives you the essential HSE commercial diving qualifications, which include subsea and surface tools training throughout: it also includes vital additional skills training such as welding and burning, rigging and slinging and underwater inspection.

-Currently, you will also gain the following extra certificates and training, at no extra cost – all of which will make vital additions to your CV:
+You will also gain the following extra certificates and training at no extra cost – all of which will make vital and valuable additions to your CV making your more employable – saving you over £1,500

 - Commercial Enriched Air Nitrox, and